My Mother, Munchausen’s and Me

 My Mother, Munchausen’s and Me is a heart-breaking, honest and brave account of a daughter unravelling the truth about her mother and herself.
 It’s a story of a stolen childhood, mental illness, and the redemptive power of breaking a complex and toxic bond.

-After Elinor’s self-induced death, Helen found her diaries, which Elinor wrote daily for over 50 years.
-The diaries reveal not only the inner workings of Elinor’s twisted mind and narcissistic self-delusion, but also shocking revelations about Helen’s childhood.
+Ten years ago, Helen Naylor discovered her mother, Elinor, had been faking debilitating illnesses for thirty years.
+After Elinor’s self-induced death, Helen found her diaries, which Elinor wrote daily for over fifty years.
+The diaries reveal not only the inner workings of Elinor’s twisted mind and self-delusion, but also shocking revelations about Helen’s childhood.

 Everything Helen knew about herself and her upbringing was founded on a lie.
 The unexplained accidents and days spent entirely on her own as a little girl, imagining herself climbing into the loft and disappearing into a different world, tell a story of neglect.
 As a teenager, her mother’s advice to Helen on her body and mental health speaks of dangerous manipulation.

 With Elinor’s behaviour becoming increasingly destructive, and Helen now herself a mother, she was left with a stark choice: to collude with Elinor’s lies or be accused of abandoning her.

 ‘a fascinating account of growing up with a mother who faked serious illness…Naylor can find compassion for her mother even after a lifetime of manipulative, bizarre and self-destructive behaviour… it’s to her credit that she refused to be broken in turn.’